Shopify makes it easy to sell. But keeping your team in sync behind the scenes — that’s a different challenge.

 Not every insight comes from a one-off event.
 Some issues build over time and automation helps surface them before they become a problem.

-Daily or weekly order summaries
+Daily or weekly updates

 Instead of chasing updates, you can automate summary emails and Slack posts to give your team a running snapshot.